sfmskywalker/Orchard-Off-The-Grid/Layouts/12 - Chapter 11 - Snippets.md

-## 11. Snippets ##
+## 11. Snippets
 In chapter 3 we learned about *Snippet Elements*.
 They are elements dynamically discovered based on Razor views whose name follow a certain convention: Razor views that end with **Snippet.cshtml** are harvested as a Snippet element.
 For example, **ButtonSnippet.cshtml** would yield an element called **Button Snippet**.

+### Parameterized Snippets
-As of Orchard 1.10 this feature was enhanced by yours truly to *provide parameterizable snippets*.
+As of Orchard 1.10, this feature was enhanced to provide *parameterizable snippets*.
 A parameterized snippet enables users to add snippet elements to the layout editor and *configure these snippets with custom settings*.

 To add settings to a snippet, all the theme developer needs to do is invoke an Html helper called `SnippetField`.
 This nifty helper serves two purposes: